lovingmage/Incshrink/README.md

 # IncShrink
-IncShrink is a secure outsourced database framework for dynamically growing data.
+IncShrink is a secure outsourced database framework for dynamically growing data with view-based query answering